SnowZucc/chatgpt-all-search-engines/README.md

 ---

 A browser extension to display ChatGPT response alongside Google (and other search engines) results.
-It is meant to support the most search engines possible, including a lot of searx instances.
+It is meant to support the most search engines possible, including a lot of SearX instances (see below)

 ## Supported Search Engines

-Google, Baidu, Bing, DuckDuckGo, Brave, Yahoo, Naver, Yandex, Kagi, Searx
+Google, Baidu, Bing, DuckDuckGo, Brave, Yahoo, Naver, Yandex, Kagi, SearX

+SearX instances : searx.be,

 ## Screenshot